psychoinformatics-de/ipsy-docs/source/internal/data_center/power.rst

 PDU
 ===
 We have one zero-U 3-phase PDU (mounted vertically).
-It is a `Raritan PX2-2730`_ and the management interface is at https://10.0.1.231/ (accessible behind Medusa only).
+It is a `Raritan PX2-2730`_ and the web admin interface is at https://10.0.1.231/ (accessible behind Medusa only).
 It is connected to a red `IEC_60309`_ power plug.
 For specifics on which machine is plugged into which PDU outlet, consult the `rack diagram <index.html>`_.